-The information presented her is now historical to my cureent practice as the main pain surgery practice at Frenchay has been taken on by my new colleague Mr Nik Patel, whose expertise inthe the latest techniques of functional neurosurgery like deep brain stimulation will make a major contribution to this field.
-However I include the information here for reference as I still maintain a major interest in this field and continue to treat some patients.
-Indeed it has been my experience of pain surgery that has led directly to my curent activities in streamlining patient diagnostics outlined in the section on SWIS Ltd.
+The information presented here is now historical to my cureent practice as the main pain surgery practice at Frenchay has been taken on first by my colleague Mr Nik Patel, whose expertise inthe the latest techniques of functional neurosurgery like deep brain stimulation will make a major contribution to this field and now by my new colleague Mr Adam Williams.
+However I include the information here for reference as I still maintain an interest in this field and continue to treat some patients, helping out when waiting list pressures build (which is quite often) It was my experience of pain surgery that has led directly to my efforts to streamline patient diagnostics outlined in the section on SWIS Ltd.

 Traditionally the neurosurgery used to treat intractable pain has consisted of various types of ablative therapy, cutting or destroying various bits of the nervous system.
 While these forms of treatment had some role in the treatment of cancer pain their role in the treatment of non cancer chronic pain (benign persistent pain) was limited.
 The main reason for this was that the effect of ablative therapy was almost always temporary.
 An effective surgical treatment of some forms of benign persistent pain was developed in the late 1970’s and early 1980’s in the form of stimulation of the nervous system.
 Dorsal Column Stimulation, now known as Spinal Cord Stimulation (SCS) was developed in the UK in Liverpool where I was fortunate to be trained as a registrar and where I learnt pain surgery techniques under the tutelage of John Miles in the Liverpool Pain Foundation.
 When I started in Bristol as a consultant I inherited an embryonic pain surgery practice from my predecessor, Michael Torrens and carried out over 100 SCS cases using the indications and techniques I had learnt in Liverpool.
 This early experience was audited independently internally.
 The findings were that 1/3 of my patients were not helped by the technique, 1/3 were helped but had technical problems with their stimulators while the final 1/3 had a good result from their treatment without technical problems other than the need for periodic battery replacement.
 The main indication for surgery was neurogenic (nerve damage) pain secondary to failed spinal surgery.